 - A hike or bird-watching activity with a scavenger hunt is a fun way to approach this, but be sure that children learn to respect and protect nature.
-Although you might task them to find animals, flowers, leaves, rocks and other natural items, help them understand why they should observe but not disturb living things.
+Although you might task them to find animals, flowers, leaves, rocks, and other natural items, help them understand why they should observe but not disturb living things.

-- Turn a walk into an art project and have children draw critters, plants or an outdoor scene, or teach them how to make bark rubbings.
+- Turn a walk into an art project and have children draw critters, plants, or an outdoor scene, or teach them how to make bark rubbings.

-- If you’re an expert on local edible plants, take small groups to search for common edible weeds — such as dandelions, clove and sorrel — which are plentiful in April (although this does depend a bit on where you live).
+- If you’re an expert on local edible plants, take small groups to search for common edible weeds — such as dandelions, clover, and sorrel — which are plentiful in April (although this does depend a bit on where you live).
 Make sure you have permission to take plants and only harvest plants in an area that is free of pesticides and contamination.
 If you have a large group of children, it is important to not strip the area of any given plant type.
 Closely supervise young children to ensure they only eat plants that are safe.

 Late Elementary School

 Children in the upper grades of elementary school often like learning about nature in other parts of the world.
-Live webcams are an excellent way to observe bald eagle chicks, grazing zebras or baby elephants in Africa.
-After observing the animals on the webcam, students can make animal puppets or clay sculptures, draw pictures or create maps indicating where different species live.
+Live webcams are an excellent way to observe bald eagle chicks, grazing zebras, or baby elephants in Africa.
+After observing the animals on the webcam, students can make animal puppets or clay sculptures, draw pictures, or create maps indicating where different species live.

 An Earth Day parade is a fun way to get children excited about plants and animals and bring together people of all ages.
-Use upcycled cardboard boxes, papier-mâché, poster board and paint to create lively costumes.
+Use upcycled cardboard boxes, papier-mâché, poster board, and paint to create lively costumes.

 Start a school garden to encourage children to eat vegetables, learn about plants, spend time outside and observe the cycles of nature.
 To encourage gardening at home, plant garden starts indoors with children.

 This is a great age to help build skills while getting out important messages about caring for the earth.
-Students can create videos or prepare presentations about an environmental issue and present them to other students in class.
+Students can create videos or prepare presentations about an environmental issue and present them to other students in the class.
 The American Museum of Natural History has some lessons for grades 7 to 12 that explore case studies and scientific data.

 More projects for older students